ankane/distribute_reads/README.md

 end
 ```

-Raise an error when no replicas available (instead of using primary) [master]
+### Availability

+If no replicas are available, primary is used.
+To prevent this situation from overloading the primary, you can raise an error instead. [master]

 ```ruby
 distribute_reads(failover: false) do
   # raises DistributeReads::NoReplicasAvailable
 end
 ```

+### Default Options

 Change the defaults [master]